yiyingzz/goingDutch/README.md

 Next Steps:

-- Be able to add additional people to the bill
+- Be able to add additional people to the bill - currently working on this!
 - Be able to add tax & tip
 - Edit and/or delete items during bill creation